BriteSnow/jcruncher/README.md

 [jcruncherEx download &amp; documentation](http://jcruncher.org/)

-## Support and License
-Currently support:
-- lesscss 1.7.5 (unfortunately 2.x has been a major refactoring which will take some time to add nashorn support)
-- handlebars 2.0 (currently working on supporting 3.0.0)

-Licensed under the Apache License, Version 2.0 (the "License"): http://www.apache.org/licenses/LICENSE-2.0

-Lesscss resource loading and exception handling come mostly from https://github.com/asual/lesscss-engine

 #### Building the executable jar

 To build this library as a exectable jar (i.e. jcruncherEx.jar), use the following maven command: